MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 ### QIR

-All Rigetti **hardware**, that is, live QPU targets, supports the execution of Quantum Intermediate Representation (QIR) compliant jobs with the [QIR Base Profile, v1](https://github.com/qir-alliance/qir-spec) as `rigetti.qir.v1`.
+All Rigetti hardware supports the execution of Quantum Intermediate Representation (QIR) compliant jobs with the [QIR Base Profile, v1](https://github.com/qir-alliance/qir-spec) as `rigetti.qir.v1`.
 QIR provides a common interface that supports many quantum languages and target platforms for quantum computation and enables communication between high-level languages and machines.
-For example, you can submit Q#, Quil, or Qiskit jobs to Azure Quantum, and Azure Quantum will automatically handle the input for you.
+For example, you can submit Q#, Quil, or Qiskit jobs to Rigetti hardware, and Azure Quantum will automatically handle the input for you.
 For more information, see [Quantum Intermediate Representation](xref:microsoft.quantum.concepts.qir).

 ### Selecting the right input format